shivannis/xandr-docs-public/xandr-docs/articles/invest/create-and-activate-a-plan.md

 ---
-title : Create and Activate a Plan description : From the Planning tab, learn to create a plan that lets you experiment with line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan.
+title : Microsoft Invest - Create and Activate a Plan description : From the Planning tab, learn to create a plan that lets you experiment with line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan.
 ---

-# Create and activate a plan
+# Microsoft Invest - Create and activate a plan

 From the **Planning**
 tab, you can create a plan that lets you experiment with line